COPD Exacerbation Management

 - Identify and treat the underlying trigger to prevent recurrence.

-RTB2 offers faster bedside references and advanced tools inside the mobile app — including bronchodilator dosing references, NIV setup guides, and COPD medication overviews.
+RTB2 offers quick-access educational references and advanced tools inside the mobile app — including bronchodilator class references, NIV setup guides, and COPD medication overviews.

 Related articles